sourabhtk37/lampy/README.md

 _The first release should be expected very soon._

-_In the roadmap is moving to GTK3/GTK.Builder/PyGObject_
+_On the roadmap is moving to GTK3/GTK.Builder/PyGObject_

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by